-PMBOK [®] Guide 4 th processes ISO/DIS 21500 processes PMBOK [®] Guide 5 th processes Process Plan Schedule Management What's new in the 5 th edition? - This new process details how time-related activities will be managed through the planning, the execution, the control and the closure of the project or phase.
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Plan Schedule Management What's new in the 5 th edition? - This new process details how time-related activities will be managed through the planning, the execution, the control and the closure of the project or phase.
 Process Define Activities Define Activities Define Activities What's new in ISO?
-Except the fact this process is listed in the scope subject group, there is no major change compared to the ANSI standard.
-What's new in the 5 th edition?
+Except the fact this pro major change compare cess is listed in the scope sul d to the ANSI standard. oject group, there is no What's new in the 5 th edition?
 No major addition.
 Process Sequence Activities Sequence Activities Sequence Activities What's new in ISO?
 No major addition.
 What's new in the 5 th edition?
 No major addition.
 Process Estimate Activity Resources Estimate Resources Estimate Activity Resources What's new in ISO?
 ISO has moved this process in the Resource subject group.
 The process "Estimate Resources" deals with all kind of resources (like the ANSI standard) but since ISO put it in the Resource subject group, this group couldn't be "HR only" anymore.
 What's new in the 5 th edition?
 Activity cost estimate and risk register have been added in the list of inputs of the 4 th edition since risks and costs may impact resource selection.